nealey/homepage/content/star-track/bond/02-from-russia-with-love.md

 They should have let Matt Monro sing the title song all the way through.

+007 movies always or at least usually have an epilogue.
+It's the little panic bump that comes after the plot tension seems to be resolved and brings a brief but disruptive moment of distress that ends well for Bond and restores calm.
+This one gets a 3.

 # Amy

 {{< ratings "amy" >}}